xpack/web-doxygen/website/docs/api/files/src-docparser-h.md

 <dl class="doxySectionUser">
 <dt>Returns</dt>
 <dd>
-<p>An object representing the abstract syntax tree.
-Ownership of the pointer is handed over to the caller.</p>
+An object representing the abstract syntax tree.
+Ownership of the pointer is handed over to the caller.
 </dd>
 </dl>

-<p>Declaration at line 83 of file <a href="/web-doxygen/docs/api/files/src/docparser-h">docparser.h</a>, definition at line 1922 of file <a href="/web-doxygen/docs/api/files/src/docparser-cpp">docparser.cpp</a>.</p>
+Declaration at line 83 of file <a href="/web-doxygen/docs/api/files/src/docparser-h">docparser.h</a>, definition at line 1922 of file <a href="/web-doxygen/docs/api/files/src/docparser-cpp">docparser.cpp</a>.

 <div class="doxyProgramListing">